sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 Run the installation with all defaults.

-Open VSCode and make sure it loads without error and open the folder `rest_api_recipes` we created earlier:
+Open VSCode and make sure it loads without error and open the folder `Sigma_QuickStart_Public_Repo` we created earlier:

 <img src="assets/apics2.png" width="800"/>